 Grenova, a Richmond-based company that has created patented technology to wash and reuse plastic pipette tips in laboratories around the world, is on a mission to solve a pending shortage in critical supplies needed for COVID-19 testing.
 As medical labs struggle to keep pace with requests for COVID-19 tests a stark reality is emerging – the supplies required to run the most important test of our times are dwindling.

 While medical labs are attempting to obtain supplies from companies such as Harmony Lab & Safety Supplies, they are concerned that this may not be enough.
-While COVID-19 testing labs around the world are united in their collective action against the pandemic, they are running dangerously low on pipette tips, an often overlooked-yet required tool in the effort to beat an invisible enemy.
+While COVID-19 testing labs around the world are united in their collective action against the pandemic, they are running dangerously low on pipette tips, an often overlooked yet required tool in the effort to beat an invisible enemy.
 Hence the manufacturing firms need to expedite their process of fabricating these items (perhaps with the help of a smart manufacturing software application) as they are proving to be an essential weapon in the battle against the invisible enemy.

 “Pipette tips are not distributed along with COVID-19 test kits,” explains Ali Safavi, founder and CEO of Grenova.
 “Testing centers therefore must find their own ways to source single-use plastic products from a dwindling supply in order to meet demand.”